 At this page, you'll find a list of the streaming video databases subscribed to by the Library, as well as links to some free collections.

-Our Screening Room (258) can hold up to 30 people, and features a Blu-ray/DVD player, Windows computer, HD Plasma TV, and VHS player.
-To reserve the Screening Room, please contact Library Media.
+The Screening Room (258) is designed for groups to view films and can accommodate 30 people.
+It features a Blu-ray/DVD player, Windows computer, HD Plasma TV, and VHS player.
+A minimum of 3 people is required to use the room.
+Reserve a Screening Room.
 Reservations are not required but do take precedence over walk-up appointments.
-A minimum of 3 people is required to use the room.
+You can borrow the key at the Check Out desk.

 Showing a film to a group may require Public Performance Rights (PPR).
 While some of our films do have PPR, most do not.
-Please contact Library Media if you plan to screen one of our films for your club or student organization.
+Please contact a librarian if you plan to screen one of our films for your club or student organization.

 The Circulation Department details specific information about borrowing Media items, including loan periods, renewals, and late fines.